VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Abstract

 \section{Abstract}

-Employing additional multimodal information to improve automatic speech recognition (ASR) performance has been proven effective in previous works.
-However, many of these works focus only on the utilization of visual cues from human lip motion.
-In fact, context-dependent visual and linguistic cues can also be used to improve ASR performance in many scenarios.
-In this paper, we first propose a multimodal ASR model (ViLaS) that can simultaneously or separately integrate visual and linguistic cues to help recognize the input speech, and introduce a training strategy that can improve performance in modal-incomplete test scenarios.
-Then, we create a multimodal ASR dataset (VSDial) with visual and linguistic cues to explore the effects of integrating vision and language.
-Finally, we report empirical results on the public Flickr8K and self-constructed VSDial datasets, investigate cross-modal fusion schemes, and analyze fine-grained cross-modal alignment on VSDial.
+Enhancing automatic speech recognition (ASR) performance by leveraging additional multimodal information has shown promising results in previous studies.
+However, most of these works have primarily focused on utilizing visual cues derived from human lip motions.
+In fact, context-dependent visual and linguistic cues can also benefit in many scenarios.
+In this paper, we first propose ViLaS (\textit{Vi}sion and \textit{La}nguage into Automatic \textit{S}peech Recognition), a novel multimodal ASR model based on the continuous integrate-and-fire (CIF) mechanism, which can integrate visual and textual context simultaneously or separately, to facilitate speech recognition.
+Next, we introduce an effective training strategy that improves performance in modal-incomplete test scenarios.
+Then, to explore the effects of integrating vision and language, we create VSDial, a multimodal ASR dataset with multimodal context cues in both Chinese and English versions.
+Finally, empirical results are reported on the public Flickr8K and self-constructed VSDial datasets.
+We explore various cross-modal fusion schemes, analyze fine-grained cross-modal alignment on VSDial, and provide insights into the effects of integrating multimodal information on speech recognition.